USFCA-MSDS/MSDS_689/projects/HW1.md

 ## Submission Guidelines
 1. Submit the Python notebook via the designated platform.
 2. Ensure the notebook includes all necessary explanations, code, visualizations, and testing sections.
-3. The code should pass linting tools for PEP 8 compliance, and testing results should be included.
+3. The code should pass linting tools for [PEP8](https://realpython.com/python-pep8/) compliance, and testing results should be included.

 ## Grading Criteria
 - Implementation of K-Means class: 30 points